wielebenwir/cb-legacy/readme.txt

 == Changelog ==

+= 0.9.4.2 =

+* Maintenance: Remove $wpdb->prepare() where not needed
+* Maintenance: Version bump

+= 0.9.4.1 =

+* Critical bugfix: Logic error in date check of bookings

 = 0.9.4 =

-Markus Voge took over adding features to Version 1.0.
+Markus Voge took over adding features to CB 0.9

 * FEATURE: Locations can receive copies of confirmation emails that concern their item.
 This feature must be enabled for each location by checking the new